Virtus Artificial Intelligence & Technology Opportunities Fund Declares Monthly Dividend of $0.15 (NYSE:AIO)

-Virtus Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) announced a monthly dividend on Friday, June 10th, Wall Street Journal reports.
-Stockholders of record on Monday, September 12th will be given a dividend of 0.15 per share on Monday, October 3rd.
-This represents a $1.80 annualized dividend and a dividend yield of 10.42%.
-The ex-dividend date is Friday, September 9th.
+Virtus Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) announced a monthly dividend on Monday, September 12th, Wall Street Journal reports.
+Stockholders of record on Thursday, October 13th will be given a dividend of 0.15 per share on Tuesday, November 1st.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 10.11%.
+The ex-dividend date is Wednesday, October 12th.

 Institutional Investors Weigh In On Virtus Artificial Intelligence & Technology Opportunities Fund

-Several large investors have recently modified their holdings of the stock.
-Moors & Cabot Inc. boosted its position in shares of Virtus Artificial Intelligence & Technology Opportunities Fund by 10.6% in the first quarter.
-Moors & Cabot Inc. now owns 19,323 shares of the company’s stock worth $422,000 after buying an additional 1,855 shares during the period.
-Lido Advisors LLC acquired a new stake in shares of Virtus Artificial Intelligence & Technology Opportunities Fund in the first quarter worth $501,000.
-Atria Wealth Solutions Inc. acquired a new stake in shares of Virtus Artificial Intelligence & Technology Opportunities Fund in the first quarter worth $648,000.
-Royal Bank of Canada boosted its position in shares of Virtus Artificial Intelligence & Technology Opportunities Fund by 16.9% in the first quarter.
-Royal Bank of Canada now owns 262,242 shares of the company’s stock worth $5,732,000 after buying an additional 37,935 shares during the period.
-Finally, Advisors Asset Management Inc. boosted its position in shares of Virtus Artificial Intelligence & Technology Opportunities Fund by 39.5% in the first quarter.
-Advisors Asset Management Inc. now owns 267,380 shares of the company’s stock worth $5,845,000 after buying an additional 75,695 shares during the period.
+Several large investors have recently added to or reduced their stakes in AIO.
+Moors & Cabot Inc. grew its holdings in Virtus Artificial Intelligence & Technology Opportunities Fund by 10.6% during the 1st quarter.
+Moors & Cabot Inc. now owns 19,323 shares of the company’s stock valued at $422,000 after buying an additional 1,855 shares in the last quarter.
+Lido Advisors LLC purchased a new position in Virtus Artificial Intelligence & Technology Opportunities Fund during the 1st quarter valued at about $501,000.
+Atria Wealth Solutions Inc. purchased a new position in Virtus Artificial Intelligence & Technology Opportunities Fund during the 1st quarter valued at about $648,000.
+UBS Group AG grew its holdings in Virtus Artificial Intelligence & Technology Opportunities Fund by 7.1% during the 1st quarter.
+UBS Group AG now owns 536,183 shares of the company’s stock valued at $11,721,000 after buying an additional 35,686 shares in the last quarter.
+Finally, Royal Bank of Canada grew its holdings in Virtus Artificial Intelligence & Technology Opportunities Fund by 16.9% during the 1st quarter.
+Royal Bank of Canada now owns 262,242 shares of the company’s stock valued at $5,732,000 after buying an additional 37,935 shares in the last quarter.

 The Fund seeks to generate a stable income stream and growth of capital by focusing on one of the most significant long-term secular growth opportunities in markets today.
 A multi-asset approach based on fundamental research is employed, dynamically allocating to attractive segments of a company’s debt and equity in order to offer an attractive risk/reward profile.